 Lighting makes all the difference in how we experience a room.
 The right lighting can lift your spirits and make you more relaxed and productive.
-This article will cover how the pros do it.
+This article will cover the tips and tricks of how the pros do it.

 Any experienced designer will tell you that lighting is an essential ingredient when you’re decorating a room — not the afterthought that many of us consider it.
 Whether it’s natural or accent to the room, good lighting sets the mood of the space you are working on and can completely elevate your home design.
 Not only that but Interior lighting plays a huge part in the overall character of any room or space.

 When it comes to designing interior lighting, a well-known approach is to think of the lighting in layers – with each layer serving a different purpose.